-Apatite can be mistaken to be a single mineral, however, this mineral can be subdivided into three types depending on the amount of concentrations of OH−, F−, or Cl− ions, respectively, in the crystal.
-These free ions can be freely substituted in the crystal lattice and mostly all three of these ions are present in every specimen.
-In some specimens, it is observed that 100% of a single ion only is present.
+Apatite can be mistaken to be a single mineral, but, it can be subdivided into three types depending on the amount of concentrations of OH−, F−, or Cl− ions, respectively, in the crystal.
+These ions can be freely substituted in the crystal lattice and mostly all three are present in every type.
+In some types, 100% of a single ion only is present.

 Apatite mineral's group chemical formula is Ca5(PO4)3(F, Cl, OH).
 The individual formulas are Ca5(PO4)3Cl for Chlorapatite, Ca5(PO4)3F for Fluorapatite and Ca5(PO4)3OH for Hydroxylapatite.

 The mineral is found in the form of large crystals in some metamorphic rocks, otherwise they are found only in the form of cryptocrystalline fragments or tiny disseminated grains in other rocks.

 Apatite crystals have a hexagonal crystal system (6/m) and are generally formed as well-shaped, elongated or stubby hexagonal crystals.
 They are usually transparent or translucent, vitreous with an indistinct cleavage in a single basal direction.
 The tenacity happens to be brittle and the fracture is conchoidal.

 The hardness of Apatite is 5 in the Mohs scale (main test for apatite) and the specific gravity is 3.1-3.2.
 Apatites can be easily distinguished by their color, hardness, crystal form and can be scratched by a steel blade.
 Apatite dissolves in hydrochloric acid and attains a fluorescent orangish-yellow color after heating in long wave UV light.